 And if you already know you don’t want to tackle figuring out self-employed tax deductions alone, get help with your small-business taxes from the team at Block Advisors.

 Who said you had to be employed by a third party to take advantage of retirement savings plans?
-Retirement savings plans – like a Solo 401(k) or SEP IRA – have a sizable benefit to the self-employed crowd.
-While you can tuck money away in your piggy bank for retirement funds, you are also doing yourself a favor by reducing your overall taxable income.
+Retirement savings plans – like a Solo 401(k) or SEP IRA – have a sizable benefit for a self-employed person.
+When you tuck money away in your piggy bank for retirement funds, you are also doing yourself a favor by reducing your overall taxable income.

 - Simplified Employee Pension (SEP) IRA: SEP-IRAs have tax-deferred growth potential until withdrawal and there are no mandatory contributions or annual tax filings.
 Be aware that contributions must be in accordance with the allocation formula adopted in the SEP plan document (likely Form 5305-SEP).

 Home office write-offs are complex, but beneficial as they are another way to deduct from your total taxable income.
 Many small-business owners are leery of the home office deduction due to confusion, but it can be a valuable deduction.

 While there are rules to operating a home business, if you do qualify, you can calculate home office deductions in two ways: the regular deduction method or safe harbor method.
 The regular method involves tallying overall home expenses and allocating a portion to your office as a business expense, while the safe harbor method is an easier approach using the following formula: multiplying the allowable square footage of your office by a rate of $5.
 (The maximum safe harbor tax deduction is $1,500.)

 Either way, the home office must meet strict regular and exclusive use tests in order to deduct expenses.